ChatMED/Prompt-to-Pill/README.md

 # Prompt-to-Pill: Mapping the Emerging Role of LLMs in End-to-End Drug Discovery

-This project implements a modular **multi-agent system** to simulate a full pipeline of drug discovery, from target input to clinical trial feasibility.
-Agents are orchestrated to perform tasks including molecular generation, docking, toxicity filtering, trial generation, patient simulation, patient-trial matching, and report generation.
+This study presents the Prompt-to-Pill Multi-Agent Pipeline, a comprehensive, modular framework that integrates AI-driven agents across the entire drug development lifecycle—from molecular design to clinical trial simulation.
+The system is structured into three coordinated phases: Drug Discovery, Preclinical, and Clinical, each governed by a central Orchestrator and a Planning Agent.
+Within this workflow, specialized agents autonomously handle tasks such as molecular generation, docking, physicochemical and ADMET profiling, lead optimization, trial protocol construction, patient simulation and matching, and outcome prediction.
+Together, they enable ask-driven simulation of drug development and trial feasibility for a given therapeutic target (see DOI: [https://doi.org/10.1101/2025.08.12.669861]).

 ---